 Yes.
 I do this for my husband and son all the time as they can't handle too much spice.
 Just add yogurt and you'll end up with a beautiful light green chutney.

 - 1 tbsp raw unsalted peanuts, or cashews

 - 2 green chilles

 - 1 fresh bunch cilantro

-- Add all ingredients to a blender.
-Start with 2 tbsp of water, add a little more if need be.
+- Add the remaining ingredients to the blender.
+Water is optional - add 2 tablespoons of water, if need be.

 - Your chutney is ready.

 - To make smooth cilantro chutney, invest in a good blender such as The Beast Blender which I highly recommend because it's cute and compact.
 Other great options are BlendTec or Vitamix.
 Additionally, I don't recommend using a food processor.